 Neuropsychological or psychoeducational assessment is important in determining the current impact of the disorder on the individual's ability to function in academically-related settings.
 The evaluator should objectively review and include within the evaluation report relevant background information to support the diagnosis.
 If grade equivalents are reported, they must be accompanied by standard scores and/or percentiles.
 Test scores or subtest scores alone should not be used as a sole measure for the diagnostic decision regarding ADHD.
 Selected subtest performance tests do not in and of themselves establish the presence or absence of ADHD.
-Checklists and/ or surveys can serve to supplement the diagnostic profile but in and of themselves are not adequate for the diagnosis of ADHD and do not substitute for clinical observations and sound diagnostic judgment.
+Checklists and/ or surveys can serve to supplement the diagnostic profile but in and of themselves are not adequate for the diagnostic judgment.
 All data must logically reflect a substantial limitation to learning for which the individual is requesting the accommodation.